Strategies and Final Negotiations – How to Negotiate a Settlement after a Car Accident

 - Make sure you recover fully!
 Don’t skip treatments and take care of your health.
-Get treated for any injuries affecting your health resulting from the accident, and just make sure your doctor takes adequate notes to explain why the treatment is needed due to the accident.
+Get treated for any injuries and emotional distress affecting your health resulting from the accident, and just make sure your doctor takes adequate notes to explain why the treatment is needed due to the accident.

 - After you’ve fully recovered, request copies of all medical bills and receipts from your doctors.
 It may take a few weeks after you’ve recovered for the final invoices to be generated, so be patient.

-- Draft a demand letter to the insurance adjuster.
+- Draft a demand letter to the auto insurance company adjuster.
 Explain your demands and back them up with photos, evidence, receipts, and details about the severity of the accident, the medical treatment, and your pain and suffering.

-- Start high, negotiate down.
-Adjusters are expert negotiators, so if you want $1,000 to cover the types of damages you have, start at $2,000 and give up some ground to reach your desired number.
-Generally speaking, start at roughly double your desired number to cover medical and vehicle damages and negotiate down from there.
+- For a successful negotiation, start high, negotiate down.
+Adjusters are expert negotiators, so if you want $1,000 to cover the types of damages you have, start with a $2,000 settlement demand and give up some ground to reach your desired number.
+Generally speaking, start at roughly double your desired number to cover medical and vehicle damages and negotiate down from there to a favorable settlement.

 - Don’t tell them your bottom line, ever.
 Instead, just ask the adjuster to make you a counteroffer.